3kh0/ext-remover/README.md

 5. Click "View in Chrome Web Store" and spam the escape key.
 If it loads into Chrome Webstore try again, if it is a blank screen click the bookmarklet.

-5. Paste the id of the extension into the prompt separated by commas.
+5. Paste the ID of the extension into the prompt separated by commas.

 If you close the tab, the exploit will stop working.